Osella PA9: 1983-1988

 After the end of the 1982 racing season, Osella withdrew completely from sports car racing as a team.
 The remaining chassis were sold.
 One was bought by the Swiss racing driver Alfred Baer, who started with the car in the Interseries, among other places.
 The last significant result with a PA9 was Tony LaRosa with second place at the CanAm race at Summit Point in 1986.

-However, this type of racing car remained successful in mountain races.
-Mauro Nesti won the title of European Hill Climb Champion in the racing car class six times in a row with his PA9 from 1983 to 1988.
+However, this type of racing car remained successful in hillclimbing.
+Mauro Nesti won the title of European Hill Climb Champion in the racing car class six times in a row with his PA9, between 1983 and 1988.